Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: Review on the minimal composite Higgs model

 Therefore, the meson resonance components are stored in the parameter $\epsilon, f$ and change the mass spectral formula of the particles compared to the SM.

 Experimental results constrain that $\epsilon \leq 0.2$ \cite{17} so we choose $\epsilon=0.1$ and $\epsilon=0.2$.
-As shown in Fig.\ref{fig:SMCHM}, the effective potential of MCHM has a lower minimum than that of SM, meaning that the vacuum in MCHM is more stable than that in SM.
+As shown in Fig.\ref{fig:SMCHM}, the effective potential of the MCHM has a lower minimum than that of the SM, meaning that the vacuum in the MCHM is more stable than that in SM.
 Due to the effect of the $\sin$ function, the VEV of Higgs is larger than 246 GeV.
-In addition, the larger $f$ is, the closer the effective potential of MCHM is to that of SM.
+In addition, the larger $f$ is, the closer the effective potential of the MCHM is to that of the SM.

-Another way to sum all the contributions of SM particles is as in Ref.\cite{Ben}.
+Another way to sum all the contributions of the SM particles is as in Ref.\cite{Ben}.
 Also, in Refs. \cite{bruggissera, bruggisserb, bruggisserc}, the process of calculating the effective potential is similar to ours when the high temperature components are like the last two components in Eq.(\ref{eq:MCHM_full_V_eff}).
 However, the authors consider the 0K components quite simply by including the contributions of the particles that are stored in the coefficients of the potential.
-This is also qualitatively reasonable, since the contributions of the particles at 0K do not have the trigger value for a first order phase transition.
+This is also qualitatively reasonable, since the contributions of the particles at 0K do not have the trigger value for a first-order phase transition.
 But to calculate the phase transition strength more accurately, we have done as above way with Eq.(\ref{eq:MCHM_full_V_eff}).